 Chuck Swindoll tells the story of a man who was lost in the desert and was weak from lack of water.
 He was literally dying of thirst.
 He stumbled upon a shack and went in to find shade from the blistering sun.
 He found a pump, grabbed the handle, and began to furiously pump up and down, up and down.
 Nothing came out.

 Disappointed, he staggered back and noticed an old bottle off to the side.
 He wiped away the dirt and dust and read the message beside the bottle.
 “You have to prime the pump with the water in this bottle.
 P.S.
 Be sure to fill the bottle again before you leave.”

 He popped the cork, and sure enough the bottle was full of water.
 Suddenly he was faced with a life-changing decision.
 If he drank the water, he could live, but there would be no more water for another drink, and the bottle would be empty for the next desperate traveler.
 If he poured all the water into the old rusty pump, maybe it would yield an abundant amount of fresh, cool water from deep in the well – or maybe it wouldn’t!
 He thought about his two options.
 He could drink the water in the bottle and live, or he could pour it all into the pump, hoping it would provide a generous supply for him to enjoy.

-This principle holds true so often in life.
+This principle of sacrificial giving holds true so often in life.
 When you give sacrificially, God wonderfully gives back to you.
 You can never outgive God.
 He sees your sacrificial generosity and pours back many blessings into your life.